 Cara Shill voyaged to Canada in 1920 to see the family who had left England.
 She arrived in Halifax on the Canada on April 9, 1920.
 She departed from Halifax on the Grampian arriving in Southampton, England on July 4th, 1920.
-A number of photos were taken to commemorate her only trip to Canada to visit the family.

 Ellen Mary Bartholomew Shill took a trip to England in 1928 before Nell’s first son was born traveling outbound on the Montrose and returning to Canada on the same ship.

 Nell and Jim Waddell took the elder two children to England in 1930 traveling to Liverpool on the Circassia of the Anchor Line.
 Jim returned to Canada after a few weeks on the Empress of Scotland.
 Nell passed the summer in England with the children, returning home on the Empress of Australia.

 Marion H. W. Shill returned to England with her husband John (Jack) Lee arriving 22nd Aug 1935 at Southampton, England from Quebec on the Empress of Britain and crossed to Canada arriving in Quebec 27th of August on the Duchess of Richmond.
 Was it a vacation?